aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 #### Specifying a Preferred Width on a Table in Aspose.Words

 Using the Table.PreferredWidth property will adjust its preferred width relative to the container (i.e the page, text column or outer table cell).
-The example below demonstrates how to set a table to auto fit to 50% of the page width.
+The example below shows how to set a table to auto fit to 50% of the page width.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-SpecifyHeightAndWidth-AutoFitToPageWidth.cpp" >}}